curlysemi/TDious/README.md

 # TDious

-Edit multiple DevOps tasks at once, save comments in Task Description, and see total hours completed for the day.
+Edit multiple DevOps tasks at once, optionally save comments in Task Description, and see total hours completed for the day.

-Currently, this application assumes that it was refreshed at the beginning of a work-day.
 The task-hours inputs are debounced by 3 seconds, meaning you have 3 seconds to finish updating the hours of a given task before a modal is launched.

 ## Installation